 The Joint Emergency Services Interoperability Programme (JESIP) was established in 2012 following a report by the Association of Chief Police Officers, Chief Fire Officers Association (National Resilience) and Association of Ambulance Chief Executives (AACE).
 The report was submitted to the Home Secretary in April 2012.

 JESIP as a programme formally ended in September 2014 and moved into a period of consolidation.
 In April 2015, it was renamed as the Joint Emergency Services Interoperability Principles.

 JESIP’s stated aim is:

 “[t]o ensure the blue light services are trained and exercised to work together as effectively as possible at all levels of command in response to major or complex incidents (including fast moving terrorist scenarios) so that as many lives as possible can be saved.”

-In January 2015, HMIC accepted a commission from the Home Secretary to lead a joint review of JESIP, together with the Association of Ambulances Chief Executives and the Chief Fire and Rescue Adviser.
+In January 2015, we accepted a commission from the Home Secretary to lead a joint review of JESIP.
+We carried out the review with the Association of Ambulances Chief Executives and the Chief Fire and Rescue Adviser.

-This review examined how well the emergency services have embedded the principles and provided a view on the future direction of the programme.
+This review examined how well the emergency services have embedded the principles and given a view on the future direction of the programme.
 The review team, which included people from all three services, carried out fieldwork in a representative sample of organisations in June and July 2015.
-HMI Mike Cunningham led on the project; the report was published in April 2016.
+HMI Mike Cunningham led on the project.
+The report was published in April 2016.

 Get the report